kycaso/get_next_line/README.md

-# get_next_ine
+# get_next_line
-A function to read text files that takes the next line everytime this functions is call
+A function that read an amount of text files and takes the next line of each one everytime it's called